 Both have a highly capable camera array, with 12MP standard, 12MP ultra-wide, and 64MP telephoto sensors, and both also have top-end power, thanks to a Snapdragon 865 or Exynos 990 chipset (depending on where in the world you are) and up to 12GB of RAM.

+They also both have a stunning 1440 x 3200 display with a refresh rate of up to 120Hz.
 The design is premium too, and they’re both packed full of features, like reverse wireless charging, 5G, an in-screen fingerprint scanner, and water resistance.
-They might not quite be the very best at everything, but they’re certainly the best Android phones overall.
+They might not quite be the very best anymore, but they’re not far off.